 Human trafficking for the purpose of labour exploitation (DH-TET)

-Trafficking for labour exploitation is one of the major current challenges in Europe, as identified by the Secretary General of the Council of Europe in its report "Ready for Future Challenges - Reinforcing the Council of Europe" on the basis of the findings of the Group of Experts on Action against Trafficking in Human Beings (GRETA).
+Trafficking for labour exploitation is one of the major current challenges in Europe, as identified by the Secretary General of the Council of Europe in his report "Ready for Future Challenges - Reinforcing the Council of Europe" on the basis of the findings of the Group of Experts on Action against Trafficking in Human Beings (GRETA).

 To strengthen the action against trafficking in human beings, the Committee of Ministers "agreed to continue analysing the protection provided by existing European standards with a view to identifying gaps and developing sector specific recommendations, guidelines and codes of conduct" (129th Ministerial Session, Helsinki, 17 May 2019).